AI-for-Fusion-Energy/multi-machine-challenge-1st-place/README.md

 In `predictions.py`, line 77, set `cmod_data_folder` to point to the location of the C-Mod data folder (i.e. path to the `cmod` folder that appears as a result of unzipping `C-Mod data.zip`).

-Note that, for platform independence, it is better to use `os.path.join()` rather than explicit forward or backward slashes to build such path.
+Note that, for platform independence, it is better to use `os.path.join()` rather than using explicit forward or backward slashes to build such path.

 ## Order in which to run code